Buying A Home With A Friend

 What is Joint Tenancy?

-Joint tenancy is often the common choice among couples, as you don’t have to worry about who has more of a share.
-When you sell a joint tenanted property, both of you will be entitled to an equal split of the sale process, regardless of if one contributed more towards the house deposit or monthly mortgage payments.
+Joint Tenancy is a common choice among couples, as you don’t have to worry about who has more of a share.
+When you sell a joint tenanted property, both of you will be entitled to an equal split of the sale proceeds, regardless of which one contributed more towards the house deposit or monthly mortgage payments.

-It can get difficult if you decide to separate, however, as you both would automatically get a 50/50 share of the property.
-If one co-owner believes they contribute more financially, they can take the case to court which would determine a fair split.
+It can decide to separate and sell, you both automatically get a 50% share of the property.
+If the separation is difficult, and one co-owner believes they contribute more financially, they can take the case to court which would determine a fair split.

-If you’re buying a house using tenants in common ownership, then all co-owners will hold the equity in shares of the property.
+If you’re a couple or two friends, buying a house using tenants in common ownership, then all co-owners will hold the equity in shares of the property.
 It’s normally assumed that tenants in common will each own 50% of the property, but it’s possible to arrange unequal shares via a deed of trust.

 If one owner made a larger contribution to the house deposit, then they might want to register a higher proportion of the property’s value, such as a 25%-75% split.
 This can be changed over time to reflect both owners’ contributions if the other owner started earning more in a new job.

 When you sell a property with a tenants in common ownership, each owner will know how much they will get from the sale price.
 If one tenant dies, their share of the property can be left to anyone, with no obligation to leave it to the other co-owner.